finom/rebloom/README.md

 </a>
 </p>

 > Tired of reduxes?
-Meet type-safe React application state library with zero setup and zero additional knowledge required.
+Meet type-safe React state library for scalable apps with zero setup and zero additional knowledge required.
 Only TypeScript and no reducers or observers anymore.

 ## Quick start